 - The Eyewall: The wildest part of the storm is the ring of thunderstorms around the eye.
 This is called the eyewall.
 It is the strongest part of the storm.

 - The Rain bands: Those who don’t actually go through the hurricane but are feeling the effects are probably in the rain bands.
-Rain bands can stretch for hundreds of miles.
+Rain bands can stretch for hundreds of miles surrounding the hurricane.

-The great thing about hurricanes, however, is that once a hurricane forms, weather forecasters can predict the type of hurricane it is and its path.
-This can help you and others get ready for the storm.
+The great thing about hurricanes, however, is that once a hurricane forms, weather forecasters can predict the type of hurricane it is, its projected destructive power, and its path.
+This can help you and others get ready for the storm once you hear the news about the anticipated direction it will take.

 Different Types of Hurricanes